ali27kh/Hate_Speech_Classification_NLP_LLM/README.md

 ## 📂 Dataset
 - **Custom Dataset**: Collected text data with labels (hate speech or not), stored in a local CSV file.
-- Input: Raw text with possible errors; Output: Binary classification (0/1).
+- Input: Raw text with possible errors; Output: Binary classification (0/1) and the type of hate speech.

 ---